acondura/yopvpn/README.md

 # Background
 I wanted to watch a movie that had become unavailable in the cinemas in my region and I knew that it is still available using a streaming subscription I already had but again, not in my region, only in the US.
 As anyone would, I immediately thought of using a VPN service but I didn't want to pay the full month price for a two hour watching experience.

 So, I built my own custom VPN with WireGuard.
-Later that evening, I was able to watch the movie using a custom VPN installation and paying less then 2 cents for it (litteraly, $0.018 with Hetzner.de VPS provider).
+Later that evening, I was able to watch the movie using a custom VPN installation and paying less then 2 cents for it (literaly, $0.018 with Hetzner.de VPS provider).

 What follows is a quick guide about the script I eventually ended up using, instead of the manual steps.
 The potential is actually huge (not just for streaming), you check out an extensive use case list at the end.